tonishka/tp/docs/UserGuide.md

 Example: `del 66`

-#### 2.1.4 Clearing all contacts: `clear`
+#### 2.1.4 Editing a contact: edit
-Clears all contacts from the address book.
+Enters editing mode to modify contact details in the address book.

-Format: `clear`
+Format: `edit <INDEX NO> `

+Information about the details that can be added is found under the [Editing Information](2.3-editing-information) section.

+Example: `edit 4`

+#### 2.1.5 Editing the data file
+_Reache_ data is saved as a JSON file at [_Reache_ Jar file location]/data/reache.json.
+Advanced users are welcome to update data directly by editing the data file.

-#### 2.1.5 Saving changes
+#### 2.1.6 Saving changes
 _Reache_ saves to the hard disk automatically after any command is issued that changes the data.
 There is no need to save manually.

-#### 2.1.6 Editing the data file
-_Reache_ data is saved as a JSON file at [_Reache_ Jar file location]/data/reache.json.
-Advanced users are welcome to update data directly by editing the data file.

 ### 2.2 Finding Contacts
 #### 2.2.1 Finding contacts: `find`
 Finds a person based on a search category and the value provided.
-Searchable categories can be found in the [Editing Information](#23-editing-information) section.
+Searchable categories can be found in the [Editing Information](2.3-editing-information) section.

 Format: `find <FIELD> <VALUE>`